 We all know that fees are usually necessary to maintain roads and bridges.
 Therefore, it is not unlikely to think that in a country like Iceland, we should come across many toll booths.
 The Nordic island is the perfect destination for road trips; a type of travel that also happens to be one of the most affordable options.
 Will toll roads in Iceland increase the cost of your trip?
 Let’s find out.

-the best way to discover Iceland.
+Coming from a car rental company, you probably expect this, but we really believe renting a car in Iceland is the absolute best way to discover Iceland.
 Driving yourself around the island will provide more freedom and a much more enjoyable experience.
 Main tourist attractions and those breathtaking landscapes you see on Instagram are easily reachable from the main highway, also known as the Ring Road or Road 1.

 Toll Roads in Iceland